eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 TypeConsistencyQos
 ^^^^^^^^^^^^^^^^^^

-This QoS Policy allow the configuration of the DataReader XTypes extension QoS.
+This QoS Policy allows the configuration of the XTypes extension QoS on the DataReader.

 List of QoS Policy data members: